Ryan Kidd: Preston North End

 The "Lilywhites" were relegated into the Third Division (fourth tier) under new manager John Beck in 1992–93; they occupied the final relegation place having finished three points below Hull City.
-Preston then finished fifth in 1993–94, and reached the Wembley play-off Final, where they lost out 4–2 to Wycombe Wanderers.
-They again finished fifth in 1994–95, with the help of young Manchester United loanee David Beckham, but missed out on the 1995 play-off Final after they lost out to Bury at the semi-final stage.
+Preston then finished fifth in 1993–94, and reached the Wembley play-off final, where they lost out 4–2 to Wycombe Wanderers.
+They again finished fifth in 1994–95, with the help of young Manchester United loanee David Beckham, but missed out on the 1995 play-off final after they lost out to Bury at the semi-final stage.
 North End achieved promotion at the third time, winning the Third Division title in 1995–96 by a three-point margin, under Gary Peters' stewardship.

-Kidd was a key first team member in 1996–97, making 40 appearances as Preston retained their third tier status.
-They achieved another comfortable mid-table in 1997–98, and Kidd played 44 games, scoring in wins over Wigan Athletic and Luton Town, and retaining his first team place under teammate turned manager David Moyes.
-For the third time in Kidd's Preston career, the Deepdale club reached the play-offs in 1998–99 following a fifth-place finish; however they missed the play-off Final with Manchester City after losing out to Gillingham at the semi-final stage.
-Kidd had played 33 games over the course of the campaign, scoring at Wrexham and in both games against Chesterfield.
-Preston continued to progress, and won promotion as champions in 1999–2000, finishing seven points ahead of second-place Burnley; Kidd played a total of 38 games.
+Kidd was a key first-team member in 1996–97, making 40 appearances as Preston retained their third-tier status.
+They achieved another comfortable mid-table in 1997–98, and Kidd played 44 games, scoring in wins over Wigan Athletic and Luton Town, and retaining his first-team place under teammate turned manager David Moyes.
+For the third time in Kidd's Preston career, the Deepdale club reached the play-offs in 1998–99 following a fifth-place finish; however, they missed the play-off final with Manchester City after losing out to Gillingham at the semi-final stage.
+Kidd had played 33 games throughout the campaign, scoring at Wrexham and in both games against Chesterfield.
+Preston continued to progress and won promotion as champions in 1999–2000, finishing seven points ahead of second-place Burnley; Kidd played a total of 38 games.

-He played just fifteen First Division games in 2000–01 after recovering from serious neck surgery, but played every minute of the three play-off games.
-Preston progressed past Birmingham City following a penalty shoot-out, but were denied a place in the Premier League after a 3–0 defeat to Bolton Wanderers in the Final at the Millennium Stadium.
+He played just 15 First Division games in 2000–01 after recovering from serious neck surgery.
+He played every minute of the three play-off games.
+Preston progressed past Birmingham City following a penalty shoot-out.
+Still, they were denied a place in the Premier League after a 3–0 defeat to Bolton Wanderers in the final at the Millennium Stadium.
 He was limited to just seven appearances in 2001–02, before he was forced to retire in November 2001, after suffering a serious neck injury (a collapsed disc meant he could not safely head the ball again).
 For his ten years service and more than 300 league and cup appearances for the "Lilywhites", Kidd was granted a testimonial match in summer 2002 against Kevin Keegan's Manchester City.